What is access as a service?

 AaaS is composed of individuals and groups that use numerous methods to obtain remote access into an organisation’s network.
 There are three types of AaaS sellers:

 - Opportunistic actors who noticed a demand and decided to turn a profit.

 - Dedicated sellers—their full-time job is gaining and selling access.
 They even market their services and leverage their extensive network to make sales.

 - Online shops, which typically only guarantee access to a single machine, not a network or corporation.

-Groups who specialize in gaining access to networks and then purposely selling it to others are more worrisome as their access is usually solid and ensures their buyers that they can deliver their service.
-Both AaaS actors can be troublesome, but the latter is certainly the group that will trouble more organizations due to the complexity of attributing the initial attacker.
+Groups who specialise in gaining access to networks and then purposely selling it to others are more worrisome as their access is usually solid and ensures their buyers that they can deliver their service.
+Both types of AaaS actors can be troublesome, but the latter is certainly the group that will trouble more organisations due to the complexity of attributing the initial attacker.

 - Set up two-factor authentication (2FA) to prevent malicious actors gaining access via leaked credentials.